equalitie/ouisync/doc/paper.md

 Files and directories are encrypted and split into equally sized blocks to hide the content and any metadata associated with them.

 To support concurrent editing the index consist of **Branches**.
-Each branch contains data created only by a particular writer replica.
-The branches are further split into **Snapshots** where each snapshot corresponds to a state of the repository at some particular point in time.
-Within a single branch, the snapshots form a linear history of edits.
+Branches are further split into **Snapshots** where each snapshot corresponds to a state of the repository at some particular point in time.
+Within a single branch, all snapshots are from a single replica and form a linear history of edits.

 Synchronization uses a custom peer-to-peer, end-to-end encrypted protocol which is efficient and secure.
 Furthermore, the protocol doesn't require access to the global internet and is specifically